bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 }
 ```
 and are concerned of a direct access via a `.ptr()`.
 Not sure if the concern
+is justified because to me it's clear that the default constructor just ahead
+of the C API call initializes the `unique_handle` to the `invalid_value()`,
-is justified, but I see that it's real, people are concerned.
+but I see that it's real, people are concerned.

 So I've added a mechanism to use the traits to selecting available pointer
 access in `unique_handle`.